dfinity/exchange-rate-canister/src/monitor-canister/README.md

 ## Recording entries into the canister

-The monitor canister records entries into the canister using the canister's heartbeat.
+The monitor canister records entries using the canister's heartbeat.

 ## Retrieving entries from the canister